Creating Discussion Groups:

 Leadership Gathering Details

-- Leaders of the discussion groups are required to attend a Leadership Gathering focused upon case study methodology, September 7, 8, & 9, 2022 before the group convenes.
+- Leaders of the discussion groups were required to attend a Leadership Gathering via Zoom focused upon case study methodology, September 7, 8, & 9, 2022 before the group convened.

 - Dr. Carolyn Medine, University of Georgia